 Last year I moved into a new classroom, and it was worth the wait.
 I had been hoping I’d eventually have the opportunity to move into this room because it was so much bigger.
 It has tons of cabinets and even an office!
 Once I found out I’d be moving, I knew I wanted to do a new theme – and I knew exactly what I wanted to do.
 Over the past few years, I’ve been collecting journey-themed items because that idea just really inspires me.
 Hopefully this post of my classroom makeover journey – see what I did there 😉 – will inspire you, too.
 I’m also doing this post a little different from my normal 5-point posts.
-I’m just going to give you tons of pictures because when I’m looking at classrooms that what I always want more of!
-Enjoy!
+I’m just going to give you tons of pictures and ideas for decorating a middle-high school classroom because when I’m looking at for classroom decor ideas that what I always want more of – -pictures and examples!

 THE OFFICE BEFORE